Sport Voucher Scheme for Schools (NT)

 Who Can Apply?

-Eligible applicants include activity providers (organisation or individual provider) that offer a sport, active recreation or cultural activity, and must meet the following criteria:
+Eligible applicants include activity providers (organisation or individual provider) that offer a sport, active recreation or cultural activity.
+They must meet the following criteria:

 - Eligible under the policy definitions.